EFeru/hoverboard-firmware-hack-FOC/README.md

 ---
 ## Flashing

-Right to the STM32, there is a debugging header with GND, 3V3, SWDIO and SWCLK.
+Next to the STM32, there is a debugging header with GND, 3V3, SWDIO and SWCLK.
 Connect GND, SWDIO and SWCLK to your SWD programmer (don't connect 3V3 pin with ST-Link), like the ST-Link found on many STM devboards.

 In case you connected the pins and you get connection errors, make sure your ST-Link dongle pins are real, by sliding the plastic cover and checking on the ST-Link board itself.
-An example can be seen here https://youtu.be/XWh8yJ_p0HA?t=60.
+An example can be seen [here](https://youtu.be/XWh8yJ_p0HA?t=60).

 If you have never flashed your sideboard before, the MCU is probably locked.
 To unlock the flash, check-out the wiki page [How to Unlock MCU flash](https://github.com/EFeru/hoverboard-firmware-hack-FOC/wiki/How-to-Unlock-MCU-flash).